-The 2021-2022 period had a reporting frequency profile similar to the average of the past six years, with a notable spike in reports received in November following a lower than usual report rate in October.
+The 2022-2023 period had a reporting frequency profile similar to the average of the last six years, with a slightly lower reporting rate over spring-summer, and elevated reporting rate during autumn-winter.

-Historic data shows spikes and dips occurring at various times of the year.
-It is unknown if any specific factors influence why reporting frequency varies over the year.
+Historic data shows spike and dips occurring at various times of the year.
+It is unknown what, if any, specific factors influence why reporting frequency varies over the year.
 Considerations include:

-- weather influencing visibility of exhaust fumes - seasonal variance in driver activity or behaviours, such as air-conditioner use - seasonal fuel quality variation, such as a change in Reid vapour pressure.
+- weather influencing visibility of exhaust fumes - seasonal variance in driver activity or behaviours, such as air-conditioner use or scheduled servicing - seasonal fuel quality variation, such as a change in Reid Vapour Pressure.